Chaipoonpat/Thitipat-Chaipoonpat/Midterm Exam.md

-SEND "Temperature" TO DISPLAY
+SEND Temperature TO DISPLAY
-RECIEVE
+RECIEVE Temperature
-IF Temperature < 18
+IF Temperature < 18 THEN